airborne-commando/OPSEC-OSINT-Tools/README.md

 Also a forward to **YOU** the practitioners **of all kinds**:

 >Do not solely rely or depend on this guide alone, use various sources you may find out there on the Internet.
+Also see if in the **future*** there can be an AI that can gather info autonomously to supplement.

 ## Suggestions